PulseWaves/Specification/specification.rst

 Record ID: 	                    n (where 200,001 <= n < 200,255)

-The Pulse Descriptor describes the scanner system that the pulse originates from and the (optionally segmented) sampling(s) of the pulse's outgoing and/or returning waveform(s).
+The Pulse Descriptor describes the (optionally segmented) sampling(s) of the pulse's outgoing and/or returning waveform(s).
 For example, the outgoing waveform with 32 samples and the returning waveform with 256 samples.
 Waveforms can also be sampled with multiple sensors.
 For example, the outgoing waveform with 40 samples and the returning waveform with two sensors of different sensitivity both at 480 samples.
 Waveforms can also be sampled with multiple discontinuous segments.
-For example, three successive segments for the returning waveforms, the first with 80, the second with 160, and the last with 80 samples, ... etc. A Pulse Descriptor consists of a "Pulse Description Record" that is immediately followed by a variable number of "Sampling Description Records" that allow a very flexible description of segmentings and samplings of the waveforms with one or multiple sensors.
+For example, three successive segments for the returning waveforms, the first with 80, the second with 160, and the last with 80 samples, ... etc. A Pulse Descriptor consists of a "Composition Record" that is immediately followed by a variable number of "Sampling Records" that allow a very flexible description of segmentings and samplings of the waveforms with one or multiple sensors.

-.. csv-table:: Pulse Description Record
+.. csv-table:: Composition Record
     :header: "Item", "Unit", "Format", "Size"
     :widths: 70, 10, 10, 10